Aidan-Harrison/General-Applications/README.md

 Noteable Applications:
 ======================
 | DOTA:
 A simplified CTI based version of the video game DOTA.
 Part playable, part simulation.
 (GRAPHICS TO BE ADDED).
-Includes, file streaming to define game properties from a single .txt file.
+Includes file streaming to define game properties from a single .txt file.

 | Dungeon Crawler:
 A procedurally generated dungeon crawler with an inventory system, enemies, pickups, puzzles etc.